eclipse/lsp4jakarta/README.md

 1. Build the Jakarta EE LS: `mvn clean install` to create the `jarkata-ls-1.0-SNAPSHOT-jar-with-dependencies.jar` in the target directory

+2. Install Eclipse Plugin Development Environment (step 1 here: https://medium.com/@ravi_theja/creating-your-first-eclipse-plugin-9b1b5ba33b58)

-2. Import `jakarta-eclipse` and `jakartalsp` in Eclipse
+3. Import `jakarta-eclipse` and `jakarta.ls` in Eclipse

-3. Ensure that projects are being built with `JavaSE-1.8` ("Right-click project" --> "Properties" --> "Java Build Path" --> "Libraries")
+4. Ensure that projects are being built with `JavaSE-1.8` ("Right-click project" --> "Properties" --> "Java Build Path" --> "Libraries")

-4. Add the generated `jarkata-ls-1.0-SNAPSHOT-jar-with-dependencies.jar` to the `jakartaee-eclipse` folder
+5. Add the generated `jarkata-ls-1.0-SNAPSHOT-jar-with-dependencies.jar` to the `jakartaee-eclipse` folder

-5. Ensure that jar is on the Java Build Path for the `jakarta-eclipse` project
+6. Ensure that jar is on the Java Build Path for the `jakarta-eclipse` project

-5. Right-click on the project, "Run As" --> "Eclipse Application"
+7. Right-click on the project, "Run As" --> "Eclipse Application"

-6. When you open up a Java file you should see the Jakarta EE server initializing and a sample diagnostic
+8. When you open up a Java file you should see the Jakarta EE server initializing and a sample diagnostic